UBC-STAT/stat-406/syllabus.md

 **Rules** To get all 15%, you need to accumulate 30 total points during the semester.
 This can be done in any combination of reading check points and worksheets (respecting the limit).
 Of course you can (and should!) do more, but this isn't required.
 You may submit up to 5 points at a time in a pull request and you may submit only 5 points per week.
 In your PR, there must be as many commits as points.
 So a PR with 2 reading checks and 1 worksheet should have at least 4 commits (probably one for each check and 2 for the worksheet).
 This will be lightly enforced initially.
 The last day to open a PR is December 5.

 **Marking** Reading checks get 1 if correct and 0 otherwise.
 If you get 0, you can't resubmit this check (but you can submit others).
 Worksheets get 2 points when correct.
 Sometimes the graders will ask for changes in their PR review.
 If they do, implement the corrections, make another commit, and re-request the review.
 Once correct, you receive 2 points.
 Only one additional review will be allowed per submission.
 If egregious errors remain (in the opinion of the grader) then you will not receive credit (but you can submit another worksheet).
-The overriding theme here is "if you put in the effort, you'll get all the points**.
+The overriding theme here is "if you put in the effort, you'll get all the points.

 It's important here to recognize just how important active participation in these activities is.
 You learn by doing, and this is your opportunity to learn in a low-stakes environment.
 One thing you'll learn, for example, is that [all animals urinate in 21 seconds](https://arxiv.org/abs/1310.3737).[^note]